Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 • 1. local hyperthermia - thermal erythema, appears during radiation and disappears after 30-60 minutes;

-• 2. spasm of blood vessels, followed by their expansion, increased blood flow;
+• 2. spasm of blood vessels, followed by their dilation, increased blood flow;

-• 3. increase in the permeability of capillary walls;
+• 3. increasing the permeability of capillary walls;

-• 4. increased tissue metabolism, activation of redox processes;
+• 4. strengthening of tissue metabolism, activation of redox processes;

 • 5. release of biologically active substances, including histamine-like ones, which also leads to an increase in capillary permeability;